Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: EXPERIMENTS

+\zl{\textbf{Modulation Parameters}} \zl{We also conduct analysis on the modulation parameters, \textit{i.e.}, the linear BN and the nonlinear convolution parameters.
+As shown in Table \ref{table-modalities}, using BN as modulation parameters achieves the best results.
+Since the nonlinear high dimensional convolution layers are difficult to optimize, tuning all model parameters could lead to a negative transfer.}

-For brevity, we split all layers into four main building blocks as in ResNet \cite{he2016deep}.
+\textbf{How Many BN Layers to Use} For brevity, we split all layers into four main building blocks as in ResNet \cite{he2016deep}.
 Figure \ref{figure-num-bn} illustrates the segmentation performances on OSD when we gradually increase the number of BN layers for adaptation.
 We can observe that the Overlap F-measure, Boundary F-measure, and F@.75 are consistently improved with more BN layers, demonstrating the effectiveness of the proposed method.
 On the other hand, the improvement is not plateaued, which implies that the adaptation process can be further enhanced by considering other effective parameters in addition to the BN layers of the model.